Stacked glass payment cards with a euro symbol, Parthenon silhouette, and Greek flag

 Top 5 Crypto Cards in Greece

-Greeks who experienced EUR 60/day ATM limits during the 2015 capital controls understand self-custody in a way few other EU populations do - and at 15% flat CGT (among the EU's lowest), moderate crypto spending carries a lighter tax burden than most eurozone neighbors.
-Gnosis Pay ranks high because for Greeks who experienced banks freezing accounts and limiting withdrawals, a card where funds stay in your own wallet until settlement is not abstract - it is learned necessity.
+Greeks who experienced EUR 60/day ATM limits during the 2015 capital controls understand self-custody in a way few other EU populations do.
+With no crypto-specific CGT in force yet and a flat 15% rate only proposed, crypto spending here would stay lighter than in most eurozone neighbors even if that rate passes.
+Gnosis Pay ranks high because for Greeks who experienced banks freezing accounts and limiting withdrawals, a card where funds stay in your own wallet until settlement is learned necessity rather than abstraction.

 Bitget leads on raw return at 7.1% net.
-Plutus subscription rebates add tangible value on Netflix and Spotify at Greek prices, but plans now start at EUR 6.99/month (no free tier), the Premium costs EUR 240/year, and a 2.5% FX fee applies to non-EUR transactions.
+Plutus subscription rebates add tangible value on Netflix and Spotify at Greek prices, but plans now start at GBP 6.99/month (no free tier), the Premium costs GBP 240/year, and a 2.5% FX fee applies to non-EUR transactions.

-ether.fi provides tax deferral that saves EUR 750 per EUR 5,000 of gains deferred.
+ether.fi provides tax deferral that would save EUR 750 per EUR 5,000 of gains once the proposed 15% rate takes effect.
 Crypto.com Icy at 4% earns crypto cards with airport lounges for frequent island and international flyers through ATH.
-KAST still earns a slot for Greeks who want a prepaid card for smaller island-hopping and online-spend balances without tying up money in exchange or staking tiers.

 Bitget Card